mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 The one-at-a-time is better value for your money.
 At the end of month one, you have one asset that provides value to your business for the next seven months.
 In month two, you have more, and so on.

-Parallelizing everything also puts you in terrible negotiating position.
+Parallelizing everything also puts you in a weak negotiating position.
 If the agency has eight tasks that are all 80% complete, it's expensive for you to scope down the project or switch vendors.
 If you limit the agency to only two or three tasks at once, those are the only tasks at risk if the project goes south.

 Lastly, it's just more mentally taxing to oversee eight subprojects at once.
 Every unfinished task occupies cognitive real estate.
 It's better to knock them out in small batches as opposed to dragging everything out for the full length of the project.